-Cornwall's magnificent cliffs, golden beaches, remote coves and tranquil estuaries form some of the most diverse and beautiful coastline in the world.
-Add that sunrise on the South Coast and sunset on the Atlantic Coast are just a few miles apart, and providing you know where and when to go, you have the perfect destination for Seascape Photography.
-That is why, as an extension of my professional work, I created Cornish Seascape Workshops, the ultimate course for a solo photographer (or couple), who wants to widen their photographic horizons.
+Cornwall's towering cliffs, golden beaches, remote coves and tranquil estuaries form some of the most diverse and beautiful coastline in the world.
+Add that sunrise on the South Coast and sunset on the Atlantic Coast are just a few miles apart and, providing you know where and when to go, you have the ideal destination for Seascape photography.
+That is why I moved here in 2013 to establish the ultimate course for photography enthusiasts looking to widen their horizons.

-Since opening the doors in 2013, my multi-level Seascape workshops have gained an international reputation for excellence and results.
-In covering every aspect of the Seascape discipline on a one-to-one, residential basis, my aim is to offer the most comprehensive Seascape course available.
-For unlike multi-day group tours, where numbers compromise individual attention and aspirations.
-Or guided day trips, that lack location variety and in-depth insight.
-My residential courses focus on the individual client, over a chosen number of days at their selected time of year.
-Therefore my course suits any experience, age or fitness level.
-I simply match individual aims and aspirations to the prevailing atmospheric and tidal conditions, to create the ideal itinerary.
-This will include shooting through the blue and golden hours at a range of locations, with more daytime shoots and plenty of studio time in between.
-This makes for an intense photographic experience, as one regular client puts it, hence five days is the longest course I offer.
-However, any stay can be bookended by B&B nights to help with travel plans or jet lag.
+Today my Cornish Seascape Workshops have gained an international reputation for excellence and results.
+For unlike group tours, where numbers can compromise personal attention and aspirations.
+Or day trips, that lack location variety and real in-depth insight.
+My one-to-one, residential course focusses solely on the individual over their chosen number of days.
+Adapting the approach to suit experience and comfort levels, I match their aims and ambitions with the prevailing atmospherics to create an ideal itinerary.
+This will include shooting through the blue and golden hours at a range of locations around the coasts, with more daytime shoots and plenty of studio time in between.
+This makes for an 'intense photographic experience'

-Yet above everything, my Cornish Seascape Workshop is all about enjoyment.
-So the welcome is warm, the accommodation is luxurious, the food is delicious and the attitude is relaxed.
-Perhaps that is why so many clients return time and again.
+Yet above all else, a Cornish Seascape Workshop is about you enjoying yourself.
+So the welcome is warm, the accommodation luxurious, the food delicious and the attitude relaxed.
+For this inspires success, and many clients have gone on to win club competitions, be published and sell work.
+Perhaps this is why so many return time and again.

 As for seasonal choice, here's a personal overview;